 Posting your rules for internet usage – and the consequences for breaking those rules – can serve as a top-of-mind reminder of your expectations as your children establish their internet independence without you nagging them about it.

-3. OBSERVE PHYSICAL BEHAVIOR.
-Playing copilot to your children as they explore the internet is the best way to make sure they know how to navigate it – and its pitfalls – safely.
+Copilot your children as they explore the internet.
+It’s the best way to make sure they know how to navigate it – and its pitfalls – safely.
 Pay attention to their physical and emotional responses more than usual as you offer space and independence.
 Do they seem sad?
 Are they secluding themselves?
-Are they hanging out with others as they would normally?
-Are they becoming too attached to their device?
+Do they still hang out with others as they would normally?
+How attached to their devices are they?

 Their physical behavior can help cue you to dig a little deeper into their online and social spaces.